 Partner Researcher at Microsoft Research

-danah boyd is a Partner Researcher at Microsoft Research and a Distinguished Visiting Professor at Georgetown University.
-She is also the founder of Data & Society, examining the intersection between technology and society.
+danah boyd is a Partner Researcher at Microsoft Research and founder of Data & Society, examining the intersection between technology and society.

 Event Details